stelzinga/MF/MGT_80.Tools.md

 The Management Spreadsheet (MSS) is a GNU license file built in Calc, LibreOffice and saved as Excel file.

 ### MSS Master
-The master MSS file is available in GitHub here: https://github.com/stelzinga/MF
+The master MSS file, mgt.xlxs,  is available in GitHub here: https://github.com/stelzinga/MF

 ### MSS Slave
-It is possible to add functionality to MSS Slave that is not available in MSS Master e.g. macros.
+It is possible to add functionality to any instance of MSS Maste and which is not available in MSS Master e.g. macros.
+Such instance is called MSS Slave.

 ### MSS References
-To refer to sheets in MSS use [MSS: xxx] with xxx is the name of the sheet in the MSS, i.e. equivalent to Note Naming conventions.
+To refer to sheets in MSS use [MSS: xxx] with xxx is the name of the sheet in the MSS, i.e., equivalent to Note Naming conventions.
 Columns are referred to as [MSS: xxx ## yyy] with yyy the name of the Column.
 Rows can be referred to by number which really only applies to the first 5 rows i.e. [MSS: xxx ## 1] is first row in sheet xxx.

 ### MSS: Mxx Sheets
 See [## Mxx] in [# MANAGEMENT].